 Ayurvedic medicines and treatment for diabetes alone is not sufficient for a complete cure.

-Healthy diet and an active lifestyle plays a vital role in the management of diabetes.
+Healthy diet and an active lifestyle play a vital role in the management of diabetes.

 - Make sure to never skip meals.
-Proper meals on time is a must.
+Proper meals on time are a must.

 - Oats, brown rice, flax seeds, cinnamon and fenugreek should be added to your diet.